kdroukman/o11y-lambda-lab/README.md

 ### Find your updated Lambda data in Splunk APM

-Navigate back to APM in Splunk Obeservabilty Cloud - https://app.us1.signalfx.com/#/apm
+Navigate back to APM in Splunk Observabilty Cloud - https://app.us1.signalfx.com/#/apm

 Navigate to Explore the Service Dependency Map again.